BIRD-INTERACT: Re-imagining Text-to-SQL Evaluation for Large Language Models via Lens of Dynamic Interactions: Experiment

 Table~\ref{tab:main_result_full} summarizes the success rate (SR) and normalized reward (NR) obtained by 7 representative frontier LLMs on \textsc{Bird-Interact-Full}.
 The full experimental results of \textsc{Bird-Interact-Lite} can be found in Table \ref{tab:main_result_lite}.
 We can observe:

-\textbf{\method\ remains challenging, leaving ample room for future improvement.} Even the strongest models in our study, \texttt{GPT-5} and \texttt{Gemini-2.5-Pro}, capture only 20.92\% and 25.52\% of the available reward respectively, in the $c$-Interact and $a$-Interact mode.
+\textbf{\method\ Remains Challenging, Leaving Ample Room for Future Improvement.} Even the strongest models in our study, \texttt{Gemini-2.5-Pro} and \texttt{GPT-5}, capture only 20.92\% and 25.52\% of the available reward respectively, in the $c$-Interact and $a$-Interact mode.
 Absolute success rates reveal similar limitations: no more than 16.33\% of tasks are solved end-to-end in $c$-Interact and 17.00\% in $a$-Interact, with most models falling in substantially lower rates.

 \textbf{Evolving User Intent is a Challenge in Online Assessment.} Follow-up sub-tasks are noticeably more challenging, likely because the longer, concatenated context in these turns remains a bottleneck for LLMs in interactive text-to-SQL tasks.